ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

     log_level_forward: info
     ~~~

-    Above you can see the configuration I set up in my host, which may differ from what you have chosen to configure in your setup.
+    Above you can see the configuration set up in this guide's PVE host, which may differ from what you have chosen to configure in your setup.

 2. Below the last parameter you see in the `[OPTIONS]` section, append the synflood parameters: